9-FS/nhentai_archivist/readme.md

 ### Download a Bit More From a File

 1. Do not set `NHENTAI_TAGS`.
-1. Create a file at `DOWNLOADME_FILEPATH` and enter the nhentai ID you want to download separated by linebreaks.
+1. Create a file at `DOWNLOADME_FILEPATH` and enter the nHentai ID you want to download separated by linebreaks.

 Example `./config/.env`: